thsant/wgisd/README.md

-Possible uses include relaxations of the instance segmentation problem: classification (Is a grape in the image?), semantic segmentation (What are the "grape pixels" in the image?), and object detection (Where are the grapes in the image?).
+Possible uses include relaxations of the instance segmentation problem: classification (Is a grape in the image?), semantic segmentation (What are the "grape pixels" in the image?), object detection (Where are the grapes in the image?), and counting (How many berries are there per cluster?).
 The WGISD can also be used in grape variety identification.

 ### Who funded the creation of the dataset?